niv-en/flood-monitoring/README.md

                                                  limit = 10 )
 ```

 Similar to `plot_date_range` if no dates are specied the readings for the current day will be returned.
-By default the readings are returned as JSON, However if `csv` is set to true they will be returned as a csv string.
-Limit is an optional parameter if not provided then all of the readings from the query will be returned.
+By default the readings are returned as JSON, However if `csv` is set to `True` they will be returned as a csv string. `limit` is an optional parameter, if not provided then all of the readings from the query will be returned.

 ## Station Specific Functions

-Some classes have additional methods to extend the functionality of the base `station` class.
+Some weather station classes have additional methods and attributesto extend the functionality of the base `station` class.
 E.g. The `Temperature` station class provides a function calculate the mean temperature and the `TidalLevel` station class provides a function to calculuate the tidal range.

 ### Temperature

-### HOW TO: Retrive the mean temperature over a given range
+### HOW TO: Retrive the mean temperature over a given date range.

 ``` py